-The inner city streets of Philadelphia are filled with hurting people who are desperate for help.
+The inner-city streets of Philadelphia are filled with hurting people who are desperate for help.
 A great majority of citizens from minority groups experience deep feelings of inferiority from years of systemic exclusion from the goods enjoyed by mainstream culture.
 This chronic stress contributes to and underlies the impact of other traumas.
 In urban northern Philadelphia, more than 40% of the residents subsist at or below poverty level.
-They live in broken families and must daily deal with violence, crime, unemployment, and a dangerous drug culture.
+Many live in broken families and must daily deal with violence, crime, a dangerous drug culture, multi-generational unemployment, and abuse.

 According to the statistics, 17% of the people here are unemployed … 21% have no health insurance … and 71% of males and 62% of females do not finish high school.
 This community holds the fourth highest HIV/AIDS rate in the U.S!
-But the statistics don’t adequately describe the pervading despair that saturates life in the inner city.
+But statistics alone do not adequately describe the pervading despair that saturates life here.

 Permission was obtained, and names and some details changed to protect confidentiality.